Recognition of Seifert fibered spaces with boundary is in NP: Recognising Seifert fibered spaces with boundary is in NP

-\begin{theorem}[Theorem 1.2~\cite{JacksonTriangulationComplexity}] Let $M$ be a Seifert fibered space with non-empty boundary and let $\mathcal{T}$ be a (material) triangulation of $M$.
-The collection of singular fibres of $M$ that are not of multiplicity two have disjoint simplicial representatives in $\mathcal{T}^{(79)}$, the $79^{th}$ barycentric subdivision of $\mathcal{T}$.
-In $\mathcal{T}^{(82)}$, these simplicial singular fibres have disjoint simplicial solid torus neighbourhoods such that there is a simplicial meridian curve of length 48 for each such neighbourhood. \end{theorem}
+\begin{theorem}[Theorem 1.2~\cite{JacksonTriangulationComplexity}] Let $M$ be a Seifert fibered space with non-empty boundary and let $\mathcal{T}$ be a triangulation of $M$.
+The collection of singular fibers of $M$ that are not of multiplicity two have disjoint simplicial representatives in $\mathcal{T}^{(79)}$, the 79\textsuperscript{th} barycentric subdivision of $\mathcal{T}$.
+In $\mathcal{T}^{(82)}$, these simplicial singular fibers have disjoint simplicial solid torus neighbourhoods such that there is a simplicial meridian curve of length at most 48 for each such neighbourhood. \end{theorem}